-Cyber-criminals are using the public fear and confusion about the COVID-19 pandemic and vaccine distribution to target consumers.
-The scams are on the rise.
+Cyber-criminals are using public fear and confusion about the COVID-19 pandemic and vaccine distribution to target consumers in a new scam.
+These types of scams are on the rise.

 Here are some examples: